 - MCV ≤80 fl requires investigation, with an HbA2 ≥3.5% being positive for B2-thalassaemia.

 - In these cases, the father of the child should be tested and the couple offered genetic counselling.

 - Chorionic villus sampling in the first quarter of pregnancy and fetal cord blood sampling under ultrasound guidance in the second quarter can be used to detect B2-thalassaemia major, and termination of pregnancy offered.

 - Genetic defect causes production of abnormal haemoglobin (Hb) with a red blood cell life of ≤15 days.

 In a sickle cell crisis, red blood cell destruction causes severe haemolytic anaemia and bone pain.
 The most common form is haemoglobin S but this mainly affects people from East and West Africa.
-Where suspected, women should receive folate of 15 mg per day.
+Where suspected, women should receive folate supplementation of 5 mg per day.
 FBC should be routinely checked at 20, 28 and 32 weeks.

 - If Hb falls below 6 g/dL, a transfusion is needed.